ameerwasi001/Imperal/README.md

   define total = a+b+c
 }
 ```
-For every generated Sencap a, b, and c will be precompputed so that you woun't require to access the outside sencap environment as for, define or any other function definition, they wil be computed when objects call them like total isn't a number sitting there, in the example above but it's rather an equation that will be evaluated when called by a sencap for example,
+For every generated Sencap a, b, and c will be precomputed so that you wouldn't require to access the outside sencap environment as for, define or any other function definition, they will be computed when objects call them like total isn't a number sitting there, in the example above but it's rather an equation that will be evaluated when called by a sencap for example,
 ```
 env = envGen: 2, 9, 5
 env => total!